 Air force units can be created in the same way as land based army units.
 Air force units can have up to several hundred airplanes and can contain multiple types of airplanes.
 There are offensive air force wings and there are also defensive ones.

-When a target in your country is attacked, an air force unit will be called up and automatically participate in the defense.
+When a target in your country is attacked, a defensive air force unit will be called up and automatically participate in the defense.
 The strongest air force unit, which has the best capabilities to weaken the attacking unit will be used.
 If repeated attacks are carried out against you, the air force will keep dispatching its best unit.
 This may be the same unit every time, but if the unit suffers losses a different unit may become the strongest.
 These units must be within range of the attacked target.

 Air force units are stationed at military airports and operate within a limited range around that base.
 It is possible to move air force units to a different airbase and it is possible that such units will be moved to a base in a conquered area in another country.

 If an air force unit is moved to an airport in a conquered area, it operates within its range around the new airport wherever that airport is located.

 Air force units must be supplied with ammunition, fuel and military supplies.
 This takes place using supply units if the air force unit is located in the same country or can be reached by land and it requires air support units if the air force unit is located at a location that cannot be reached by land.